SESD: Proud to Support the Power of Community

 Southern Utah is blessed with some of the most beautiful scenery and nature in the country — but our local area can sometimes be challenging.
 For example, many birds are killed by power lines each year (especially ospreys), but eagles, hawks, and even mountain lions can also be electrocuted by lines.

 SESD is always seeking ways to better care for the area’s wild animals.
-When a local Boy Scout thought of an Eagle Scout project to help birds safely nest on power lines, we knew we needed to help.
+When a local Boy Scout thought of an Eagle Scout project to help birds safely nest on power lines, SESD knew he would need help.
 SESD also supports the Boy Scouts of America through contributions of labor and discounted materials; helping to keep Camp Maple Dell running smoothly and very well-lit!

 Supporting Local Communities

 City celebrations are a high point of SESD’s calendar each year, and we are grateful to have the opportunity to provide power and sponsorship for Lakeshore’s Homecoming, Elk Ridge’s City Celebration, Woodland Hills Days, and Santaquin City Orchard Days.